 New applications of data assimilation to reanalysis, basically on correcting on model bias and reanalysis jumps, were shown.
 Estimate and correct model bias was done by focusing on the analysis increments, and diurnal cycle model errors were found using EOFs from reanalysis.
 It was shown that the state dependent errors could be found using coupled SVD’s.
 A correction scheme was proposed based on new and old AI to correct potential bias introduced by new observations.

 A reanalysis effort for Tambora 1815 was presented in which it was shown that 20CR surface pressure-only reanalysis can represent the 1815 event with good skill.
-It was shown that the atomspheric circulation change may be driven by volcanic aerosol.
+It was shown that the atmospheric circulation change may be driven by volcanic aerosols.
 Of note was that the climate variability in the reanalysis seems to be larger than the signals derived from tree rings.

 Discussion of outstanding issues